psi4/psi4/doc/sphinxman/source/dft.rst

     \nabla \phi_{\nu}
     \ \mathrm{d} ^3 r_1

-This potential is used to build the Kohn-Sham matrix,
+This potential is used to build the Kohn--Sham matrix,

 .. math:: F_{\mu\mu}^{\alpha} = H_{\mu\nu} + J_{\mu\nu} +
     V_{\mu\nu}^{\mathrm{xc},\alpha}

-which is diagonalized to form the Kohn-Sham orbitals in the same manner as in Hartree-Fock.
+which is diagonalized to form the Kohn--Sham orbitals in the same manner as in Hartree--Fock.

-In practice the local functional kernel :math:`f_{\mathrm{xc}}` and its required partial derivatives are exceedingly complex, and are not analytically integrable.
-In this case, atom-centered numerical quadratures are used to evaluate the Kohn-Sham potentials and energies to a high degree of accuracy.
+In practice the local functional kernel :math:`f_{\mathrm{xc}}` and its required partial derivatives are exceedingly complex and are not analytically integrable.
+In this case, atom-centered numerical quadratures are used to evaluate the Kohn--Sham potentials and energies to a high degree of accuracy.
 The evaluation of these numerical integrals can be made to be linear scaling with a reasonable amount of cleverness (mostly related to the fact that the basis functions decay exponentially), meaning that the Coulomb and diagonalization steps become rate limiting.
-This enormous potential speed gain over Hartree-Fock with potentially exact treatment of electron correlation for "free" was one of the primary motivations for KS-DFT's adoption by chemists in the late 1980s and early 1990s.
+This enormous potential speed gain over Hartree--Fock with potentially exact treatment of electron correlation for "free" was one of the primary motivations for KS-DFT's adoption by chemists in the late 1980s and early 1990s.

-Unfortunately, local KS-DFT exhibits several spectacular failures, most of which stem from the exponential decay of the local Kohn-Sham potential, which cannot encapsulate long-range information in the exchange and correlation holes.
+Unfortunately, local KS-DFT exhibits several spectacular failures, most of which stem from the exponential decay of the local Kohn--Sham potential, which cannot encapsulate long-range information in the exchange and correlation holes.
 In the exchange hole, this manifests as the problem of Many-Electron Self-Interaction Error (MSIE), which presents as spurious low-lying charge transfer states in